september 1 2021 - april 30, 2022

 WHY WONDER & WANDER?

-EMBRACE VAL'S PHILOSOPHY OF WONDER WANDERING.
+EMBRACE A PHILOSOPHY OF WONDER WANDERING.
 Engage in Forest Therapy and all that comes with an escape into a rural location 20 minutes from civilization (with only a few neighbors in visual distance).
 When would you have time to stare at a snail for more than 10 minutes or intentionally embrace happy accidents in your own craft?
 An introduction to the land will be a complimentary Forest Therapy session with Val, certified by ANFT.

 Being physically active on the land can nourish your spirit and help you in your creative pursuits.
+Take a walk whenever you want.
+Visit the donkeys.
+Talk to the chickens.
+Hang out with the tripod Pyrenees.
+Let your mind wander as you wonder about whatever you notice in the landscape.

 "Expect three main benefits from nature: restoration, contemplation and inspiration.
 All of them are crucial for creative leaders.
 Nature restores us.
 It gives us physical and emotional health—when it comes to stress relief, breathing fresh air is as close to medicine as you can get.
 Being in the mountains or near the ocean directly affects our health in a good way.
 After just 20 minutes in a natural setting, our levels of cortisol, which is a stress indicator, decrease significantly." for the full article click here to read "The outdoors prescription: how nature ignites creativity" by Kate Inglis